A contest opened to all students

 Deadline

-Deadline for submissions, all team must deliver their proposition
+Deadline for submissions, all team must deliver their proposition.
+July 31th 23:59 Paris time (CET).
+The deadline is reached

 30/07-08/09